karthikreddy1729/Drowsy_Driver_Detection/README.md

     python drowsiness_predict.py
 ~~~

-In the live web-cam it shows the time count of the closing of eyes and whether the driver opened or closed his eyes.
+In the live web-cam it shows the time count of the closing of eyes and whether the driver opened or closed his eyes.\n
-when the count becomes greater than 15 then the alarm will start ringing and tells the driver is Drowsy.
+when the count becomes greater than 15 then the alarm will start ringing and tells the driver is Drowsy.\n

 ***Press Q*** to quit the web-cam